Seneca-BSA/bsa/docs/sep600/lab1.md

         SEP600 is Cool!
         ...

-Once you've completed all the steps above, ask the lab professor or instructor over and demostrate that you've completed the lab.
+Once you've completed all the steps above (and ONLY when you are ready as you'll only have one opportunity to demo), ask the lab professor or instructor over and demostrate that you've completed the lab.
 You might be asked to explain some of the concepts you've learned in this lab.

 ## Reference